antholeole/home-server/README.md

 Colmena will manage the systems from then on.

+## Edit a secret

+there seems to be a bug where the nonexistance of a key causes rekey to fail.

+you can specify the pubkey like `AGENIX_REKEY_PRIMARY_IDENTITY=<pubkey> agenix edit` to get it to work.

 ## what isn't reproduceable

 First of all, I'm fairly certain the above steps aren't perfect.
 I did it